arcan1s/ahriman/docs/architecture.md

 Idea is to copy package to the directory from which it will be handled at the next update run.
 Different variants are supported:

 * If supplied argument is file then application moves the file to the directory with built packages.
 Same rule applies for directory, but in this case it copies every package-like file from the specified directory.
+* If supplied argument is directory and there is `PKGBUILD` file there it will be treated as local package.
+In this case it will queue this package to build and copy source files (`PKGBUILD` and `.SRCINFO`) to caches.
 * If supplied argument iis not file then application tries to lookup for the specified name in AUR and clones it into the directory with manual updates.
 This scenario can also handle package dependencies which are missing in repositories.

+This logic can be overwritten by specifying the `source` parameter, which is partially useful if you would like to add package from AUR, but there is local directory cloned from AUR.

 ## Rebuild packages